25 Must Have Survival Foods: Put Them In Your Pantry Now

 Use this list as a starting point on beginning or extending your preparedness pantry- and don’t feel handcuffed to only stocking up on these items.
 Always keep your family’s food preferences and dietary needs in mind when investing in your food supply.
 It would be extremely advantageous to have a two week supply (at a minimum) of these shelf stable food items on hand to care for your family.
 To see how much your family would need, click here.

-We never know when disasters or emergencies may strike, so why not be prudent and be ready for them before they effect our livelihood and well being.
+We never know when disasters or emergencies may strike, so why not be prudent and be ready for them before they affect our livelihood and well being.

 This information has been made available by Ready Nutrition